 #10 of 15 Places to Visit in Bikaner

-At a distance of 30 km from Bikaner Junction Railway Station, Karni Mata Temple is a Hindu temple situated at Deshnok town in Bikaner district of Rajasthan.
-It is one of the top places of pilgrimage in Rajasthan and also one of the top Bikaner attractions.
+At a distance of 30 km from Bikaner Junction Railway Station, Karni Mata Temple is a Hindu temple situated at Deshnok town in the Bikaner district of Rajasthan.
+It is one of the top places of pilgrimage in Rajasthan, and also one of the top Bikaner tourist places.

-Karni Mata Temple at Deshnok is dedicated to Karni Mata, an incarnations of Goddess Durga.
-Also known as the Rat Temple, the temple is a renowned center for rat worship and draws many visitors every day.
-This 600 years old temple is home to thousands of black, grey and white rats or Kaba.
+Karni Mata Temple at Deshnok is dedicated to Karni Mata, an incarnation of Goddess Durga.
+Also known as the Rat Temple, the temple is a renowned center for rat worship and draws many visitors every day as part of Bikaner sightseeing packages.
+This 600 years old temple is home to thousands of black, grey, and white rats or Kaba.
 As per folklore, feeding rats at this temple brings good fortune.
 According to the local belief, the rats would reincarnate as holy men.

 #11 of 15 Places to Visit in Bikaner